hoylen/woomera/README.md

 #### 1.4 Annotating request handlers

-When a server is created using `Server.fromAnnotations`, it scans the program for top-level functions and static methods.
+When a server is created using `serverFromAnnotations`, it scans the program for top-level functions and static methods.
 Those with `Handles` annotations are used to create rules for handling HTTP requests.
 When processing a HTTP request, if the rule matches the request, the request handler is invoked.

+A `Server` can also be created using its constructor, but all the request handlers and exception handers would need to be explicitly registered with it.
+It is more tedious than automatically registering them from the annotations, but is necessary when the Dart Mirrors package can't be used.
+Scanning of the program for annotations requires the Dart Mirrors package.

 A request handler is a function with a _Request_ parameter and returns a Future to a _Response_.